DonVasyl/Patagony/README.md

 # patagony
-a 386 GNU/Linux that you expected in 1994
+a 386 GNU/Linux you expected in 1994